-As previously mentioned, all equipment checks requested or routine, are to be done during dead ball situations, such as:
+As previously mentioned, equipment checks are to be done during dead ball situations, such as:

 - During a team time-out,

 - After a goal,

 - Before a faceoff,

 - Between periods.

 These checks should be done so they have a minimal impact on the flow of the game.